The cola wars benefiting the post-secondary education marketplace

 Facilitating exclusive pouring rights agreements for large institutions with diverse and often competing agendas is a complex process.
 Achieving buy-in from all stakeholders before entering any negotiations with the beverage manufacturers is critical.

-Spectrum understands this reality and has developed detailed and creative strategies to ensure that all parties within the institution — from the student association to athletics to the purchasing department — recognizes the potential benefits of an exclusive agreement with one of the big two soft drink producers.
-This entails considerable education, assurances and trust that all stakeholders will be made ‘whole’ as part of the exclusive campus-wide agreement.
+Spectrum understood this reality and developed detailed and creative strategies to ensure that all parties within the institution — from the student association to athletics to the purchasing department — recognized the potential benefits of an exclusive agreement with one of the big two soft drink producers.
+This entailed considerable education, assurances and trust that all stakeholders will be made ‘whole’ as part of the exclusive campus-wide agreement.

-Once all internal partners are onside, Spectrum works with its clients to negotiate these long-term exclusive pouring rights agreements.
-These relationships generally generate six to 30 times more in guaranteed revenues than the institutions enjoyed under non-exclusive agreements.
+Once all internal partners were onside, Spectrum worked with its clients to negotiate these long-term exclusive pouring rights agreements.
+These relationships generally generated six to 30 times more in guaranteed revenues than the institutions enjoyed under non-exclusive agreements.

 Spectrum Marketing has helped its Canadian and US post secondary institutional partners in North America raise hundreds of millions of dollars through exclusive pouring rights agreements.
 In the process, Spectrum has become the undisputed leader in this area and created a unique model whereby institutions can use a similar strategy to harness industry competition in other sectors, such as banking, infinity cards, and telecommunications.

 Spectrum has delivered on everything they said they would.
 The quality of work is first rate, their level of knowledge is extremely high, and I have no reservation whatsoever in recommending Spectrum to any North American institution…”